huynguy-db/arcion-docs/content/docs/target-setup/Snowflake.md

       retry-wait-duration-ms: 5000 #Specify the time in milliseconds Replicant should wait before re-trying a failed operation
       cdc-stage-type: FILE #Enter your cdc-stage-type
     ```

+    When operating in realtime mode, pay attention to the following details:

+    - Make sure that the number of `threads` is equal to the number of tables.
+    - Enable PK/UK logging if Source table has PK/UK.
+If table does not have any PK, then only enable full logging.
+For example, if you're loading data from Oracle, it has support for UK logging.
+    - You might want to select any table in your Snowflake dashboard while operating.
+Due to a Snowflake limitation, problems may arise if table name contains lower case.
+So you need to execute the following command first:
+      ```SQL
+      ALTER SESSION SET QUOTED_IDENTIFIERS_IGNORE_CASE = TRUE;
+      ```

     ### Use Type-2 CDC
     From version 22.07.19.3 onwards, Arcion supports Type-2 CDC for Snowflake as the Target.
 Type-2 CDC enables a Target to have a history of all transactions performed in the Source.
 For example: